pedroth/nabla.js/README.md

 A Mathematics and Computer Science educational library.

-The purpose is to make bug-free, concise, clear implementation of mathematical/computer science concepts.
+The purpose is to make a bug-free, concise, no dependencies, clear implementation of mathematical/computer science concepts.